Coronavirus (COVID-19) - Latest Updates

 The NHS App, available for Android and iPhones, enables you to manage appointments, request repeat medications to be sent directly to your choice of pharmacy, and view your test results or your medical record.
 If you are concerned about any health condition there is also a very informative symptom checker that gives you appropriate guidance.
 This reduces trips to the practice, helps to free up phone lines, and reduces the amount of paper - all of which are especially helpful when we are in a time of higher risk.
 Click here to find out more or download the app.

-We are all needing to rapidly adapt to the new realities we are faced with and we would like to thank our patients and our staff for the understanding that they have shown so far.
+We have all found needing to adapt rapidly to the new realities facing us and we would like to thank our patients and our staff for the understanding that they have shown.

 We are happy to hear any comments, feedback or suggestions that would help us provide effective healthcare, so please feel free to share these.